jennixd/HealthTech/README.md

 3. **COVID Tracker:**
    - Input test results and check if they are stored until a negative outcome.
-   - Attempt to submit invalid or duplicate results and ensure appropriate error messages are displayed.
+   - Error messages are displayed when required informations are not filled in.

 4. **Quick Health News:**
    - Click on the "Latest Health News" section.